How to measure the results of a PR campaign?

 For example, if someone left your website quickly, it probably meant he wasn’t interested in the content.
 A high bounce rate could have indicated a misfired content that wasn’t answering your audience needs.

-Today, we have much more accurate ways of determining the sentiment around your brand.
+Today, we have much more accurate ways to track the sentiment around your brand and measure PR success.

 The language people use while discussing a certain topic online is analysed.
 Based on the analyses of the words and emojis used in the post, a positive, negative, or neutral sentiment is assigned to the post.